sailesh307/sailesh307/README.md

 - 😎 Student of Graphic Era Hill University pursuing B.Tech in CS (2019-23)
-- ✨ Currently i am Research intern @ Samsung (SRI-B)
+- ✨ Ex-Research intern @ Samsung R&D
 - ✨ I'm a 3⭐ Coder at CODECHEF
-- 👀 I’m interested in machinne learning and android based projects
+- 👀 I’m interested in android based projects
 - 📫 sailesh953@gmail.com
 - ✨ If you want to learn how to upload files to github 👉[Let's Start](https://github.com/sailesh307/GitHubTutorial)